 And by different here I don't mean different as in delightfully diverse in equally marvelous and exciting ways (though certainly there are different lovely and loving Family Cultures) but different as in there are differences that make a difference, that can be weighed and compared and chosen for or against, differences that may share some characteristics across otherwise differing family situations.

 Because part of the eye-opening process of going through an adoption is realizing there are official entities out there who, though they are careful never to say one type of "family" is better than another, are most definitely looking for particular qualities of parenting and family-making that their experience has led them to conclude allow better chances for the precious and endangered young people they are hoping to help to recuperate, retool, and thrive.
-Differences that may also be best, perhaps or maybe even surely, for the nurture and cultivation of not-yet-quite-so-damaged young people also.
+Differences that may also be best for the nurture and cultivation of not-yet-quite-so-damaged young people also.

 In brief, Whiteboard, the answer is, I think,

 Yes.
-Some cultures are better than others.And I perhaps know something, or some things anyway, about what makes them better.
+Some cultures are better than others.Maybe I know something, or some things anyway, about what makes a better culture.
 Or I'm hoping I do.
-I'm hoping I can figure out what the important difference are.
+I'm hoping I can figure out what the important differences are.

-In pursuance of said exploration, I began to collect ethnographic details from the members of this tribe, What do you think makes our family culture what it is?, which I sorted alphabetically.
+In pursuance of which, I began to collect ethnographic details from the members of this tribe, What do you think makes our family culture what it is?
+And the tribe responded in detail which I then sorted alphabetically.

 Because I sort everything alphabetically.